monokarp/angular-grid/README.md

 ### Search:
 - Assuming there's no suggest/autocomplete for the search bar, since not mentioned in the spec.
 - I'm hardcoding 'name' as search property for simplicity, on a real project it would be likely connected to UI (selecting from one of value grid columns)
-- A major decision here is whether the grid should do its own filtering - based on my experience, more often than not it shouldn't.
-This is why I'm placing the search feature separately, and making the client code (app component in this case) responsible for data filtering, UI loading state management and pagination handling.
+- A major decision here is whether the grid should do its own filtering.
+Based on my experience, it usually shouldn't - but in this case I felt like making more of a self-contained component, so that all data-related state handling stays internal.
-    - An alternative approach would be to move all mentioned responsibilities behind the grid facade, and making a 'data provider' object with data fetching hooks a part of its configuration.
 ### Pagination:
 - Current design is unclear to me - how is the '...' page button expected to behave?
 Does it expand inline or display a dropdown with more page buttons, or does the range shift?
 Since I'm unable to ask questions, I'll change it to the following: (first) (previous) (5 nearest page number buttons) (next) (last).
 I'll also use material font SVGs for the new buttons.
 - Explicit navigation to a page would be nice to have but not specified.